oreqizer/rust-notes/md/18_strings.md

 ## Indexing

-Indexing strings is thus ambiguous, because it is not clear whether _bytes_ or _chars_ are being indexed.
+Indexing strings is ambiguous, because it is not clear whether _bytes_ or _chars_ are being indexed.
 For this reason, indexing strings is done explicitly
 via: